not-navyblue/SuperCiv/Changelist.md

 - Requires Shock III or Drill III
 - Available for Sword and Gunpowder units

+#### Cover III
+- [++] +34% Strength when defending vs Ranged units
+- [++] +25% Strength when defending vs Air units
+- Requires Cover II
+- Available for Sword, Gunpowder, Archery, Ranged Gunpowder, and Siege units

 <br>**Special Promotions**<br>
 *These are unit promotions that give large bonuses to units, but have drawbacks and are mutually exclusive with other special promotions.*
 #### Trump Card
 - Special unit promotion
 - [++] +75% Strength when below 30 HP
 - [++] -10% Strength when above 90 HP
+- Requires the following promotions:
+    * Shock III or Drill III
-- Requires Shock III, Drill III, Accuracy III, or Barrage III
+	* Accuracy III or Barrage III
 - Incompatible with other special promotions
 - Available for most land Military units except Scouts